tinkoff-ai/CORL/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

 🧵 CORL is an Offline Reinforcement Learning library that provides high-quality and easy-to-follow single-file implementations of SOTA ORL algorithms.
-Each implementation is backed by a research-friendly codebase, allowing you to run or tune thousands of experiments. <br/>
+Each implementation is backed by a research-friendly codebase, allowing you to run or tune thousands of experiments.
+Heavily inspired by [cleanrl](https://github.com/vwxyzjn/cleanrl) for online RL, check them out too!<br/>

 * 📜 Single-file implementation
 * 📈 Benchmarked Implementation for N algorithms